(Please hit the jump to recipe button above to head straight for the Vegan Taco Bean Pie!)

 But it’s pretty obvious that God was anticipating our weak moments, and during those times when we were just about ready to give up on the whole thing, He’d send along some kind of a pick-me-up.
 Like an order of shirts would arrive and we’d fall in love with a chicken.
 Or someone would ask when the shop would be open because they really wanted to purchase a cookbook.
 Or one of us would be struck with creative inspiration and rush back to work.
 Always there were the unseen encouragements, prodding us on and keeping us moving through the tired times.

-And this whole shop idea wasn’t an inexpensive endeavor (organic cotton t-shirts are pricey, y’all) but at each point the money would somehow be there.
+And this shop idea was hardly an inexpensive endeavor (organic cotton t-shirts are super pricey, y’all), but at each point the money would somehow be there.
 And we’d carry on with hardly a glitch.
 The more time that passed, the more we became convinced that this is where we should be right now.
-And more and more often on my tired days, instead of wanting to trash the whole idea, I just get some sleep.
+And more and more often on my tired days, instead of wanting to trash the entire idea, I’d just get some sleep.
 Or have something to eat.
 Or take a walk.
 And once I’m refreshed, it all seems doable again.

 Up Your Alley

 It’s actually kind of interesting how one idea grew into so many others; even some we’re looking at much further down the line.
 Right now we’ll start with a blog featuring the ways in which we live a simple, gentle and eco-friendly life, because this stuff is really important to each of us.
 I adore the food; Riley Mae loves the eco-conscious companies; Taylor admires the philanthropists; and Jordan thrives on the creativity.